 Since their introduction, a lot of research have been done to guard against these attacks.
 An adversarial defence is any technique that is aimed at reducing the effect of adversarial attacks on neural networks.
 This can be through detection, modification to the learning process, architectural modifications or a combination of these techniques.
 Our approach consists of an architectural modification that aims to be easily integrated into any existing convolutional neural network architecture.

 The core hypothesis we base our approach on starts from the premise that the noise in an input is unavoidable and in practise is very difficult to separate from the signal effectively.
-Instead, if the network can adaptively amplify the noise early in its representations based on the relative importance of different features, then subsequent layers can absorb this noise and map the representations to the correct output.
-This means that if a feature is very important to the output calculation, then its noise should be adequately amplified at training time to allow the classification layers to be robust to this feature's noisiness at inference time, since it is crucial to performance.
+Instead, if the network can adaptively amplify the features activation variance selectively in its representations based on their importance, then it can absorb the variation introduced by the noise and map the representations to the correct output.
+This means that if a feature is very important to the output calculation, then its activation and intrinsic noise should be adequately amplified at training time to allow the classification layers to be robust to this feature's noisiness at inference time, since it is crucial to performance.
 In the context of CNNs, this kind of feature-wise amplification can be achieved by an adaptive elementwise scaling of feature maps.